List of content you will read in this article:

 Method 1: Turn off fast startup

-Step 1: Press Windows Key + R and type the Control Panel in the box that appears.
+- Step 1: Press Windows Key + R and type the Control Panel in the box that appears.

-Step 2: Expand the display to include big icons.
+- Step 2: Expand the display to include big icons.
 Then choose Power Options.

-Step 3: Then, go to the right pane and choose Choose what the control buttons do in the power options
+- Step 3: Then, go to the right pane and choose Choose what the control buttons do in the power options

-Step 4: On the tab, choose the Change settings that are currently inaccessible choices.
+- Step 4: On the tab, choose the Change settings that are currently inaccessible choices.

-Step 5: Deselect the labelled box Switch on Fast Startup.
+- Step 5: Deselect the labelled box Switch on Fast Startup.
 To save and leave the browser, click Save Changes.

 Method 2: In Safe Mode, begin your device and load the missing drivers

-A kmode exception not handled error will occur if any files relating to drivers are inadvertently corrupted and missing from your device.
+A kmode exception not handled error will occur if any files related to the drivers are inadvertently corrupted and missing from your device.
 You must load the missing drivers in such situations.
 Since you won't be able to use Windows 10 if you have this bug, you'll have to do it in safe mode.

 So, when your machine is restarting, press F8 at a 1-second interval to open windows in safe mode.
 Select 'Safe Mode with Networking from the array of choices.